 Companies eventually overcame this hurdle with the advent of low-code or no-code tools — basically software that could do the code writing for users.
 WYSIWYG (what you see is what you get) tools like WIX or Squarespace for websites are one example.
 Before these self-service tools, company websites were owned and managed by the IT group because they required server set up and Java and HTML code to create and manage.
 Once these easy-to-use tools rolled out, employees across the enterprise gained the power that only coders and developers had before.
 The people who own making that part of the business more modern could do it themselves with these tools, creating an inflection point in technology adoption.
 The marketing team could now manage their own website, and a typo on the home page no longer had to be a major crisis.

-Privacy regulations create a headwind on the way to optimizing and monetizing data
+Privacy regulations create a headwind to becoming data-driven

 While companies are racing to optimize and monetize this amazing resource with technology to uncover insights and share those across the business, they face a new headwind they didn’t in the transition to becoming a software company: data privacy regulations.
 There were no regulations around writing code, but seemingly every month more and more laws come out directing how PII, PHI, and PCI data can be stored and shared.
 The E.U.’s GDPR data privacy law went into effect in 2018, California’s CCPA in 2020 and, this year, Virginia and Colorado passed regulations that protect consumer privacy.
 These regulations come with steep penalties for data leaks or misuse—California’s privacy act fines, for example, can range from $2,500 to $7,500 per record.